 - Nathans Famous Hot Dogs, located beside Hotel Pennsylvania, hosts their annul hot dog eating contest on the island.

 - The world’s oldest aquarium, The New York Aquarium is located on Coney Island.
-(Direct to other blog post on the aquarium)

 - Deno’s Wonder Wheel Amusement Park is home to the Wonder Wheel.
 The Ferris wheel opened in 1920 and is illuminated with neon lights at night.

 - Eldorado Arcade, which has an indoor bumper car ride.

 - The Cyclone roller coaster, which was built in 1927, is one of the oldest wooden coasters still in operation in the U.S..